 - Use of labels: The Ecocert team issues your certificate.
 Now you can display the logo associated with the standard on your labels with transparent communication.

 Our clear recommendation is very simple:

-Avoid over-communicating but be very strategic in your use of labels.
+Avoid over-communicating, but be very strategic in your use of labels.
 A really good example could be if you get a vegan certification.
-Instead of sticking the whole product, choose a strategic location on both the front and back to avoid scaring away non-vegans.
-Plant growth is really good at informing and advising companies about vegan products, so that they sell as many vegan products as possible and make food that tastes good.
+Instead of pasting the whole product, choose a strategic placement on both the front and the back to avoid scaring away non-vegans.
+Plant growth is really good at informing and advising companies about vegan products, so they can sell as many vegan products as possible and make food that tastes good.

 On websites, we often see people choose to dedicate a whole page in the main menu to all the certifications they have.
 An understandable choice, especially if it is some necessary brands for the industry.
 If you want to keep the page with all the labels, you can add some text to each label.
 Here you can explain their importance and go into detail about why you have chosen them.

 However, we further recommend that you use the tags separately and include them on pages where it can support your services.
 In addition, remember the principles of green fatique so you avoid green exhaustion in yourself, your employees and customers.